Malaysia 'seems to be using technical excuse’ to change airspace arrangements: Singapore's Khaw Boon Wan

 BILATERAL MEETING SET FOR JANUARY

-Mr Khaw also quoted Malaysian Prime Minister Mahathir Mohamad who said last month that both countries are "like twins".
+Mr Khaw also quoted Malaysian Prime Minister Mahathir Mohamad who said last month during an official visit to Singapore that both countries are "like twins".

 “And that’s a good illustration.
 As twins, you ought to embrace each other and help each other grow and help each other succeed and celebrate each other’s achievements.
 Then I think it is so much better,” he said.